 Direct debit, where the lender takes the payment you owe directly from your account

-A recurring payment on debit or credit card.
-Also known as a 'continuous payment authority' (CPA), the lender can take the money you owe at their own discretion
+A recurring payment on a debit or credit card, also known as a continuous payment authority (CPA).
+The lender can take the money you owe at their own discretion

 Standing order, where you pay a fixed amount out of your account to the lender at regular intervals